 This phase lasts for 21 days.
 After the period is up, you may want to add healthy carbohydrates back into your diet.
 Some slow-digesting carbohydrate food items included in the HCG Phase 3 food list are brown rice, oatmeal, fruit, and quinoa.
 In Phase 3, you still need to avoid ‘dangerous’ carbohydrate foods like pasta, bread products, sweet potatoes, yams, beans, pumpkin, and squash.

 After completing the first three phases of the diet and eating items from the HCG Diet food list, it is time to move on to the final phase.
 In the lifestyle plan phase, you get to add variety to your diet, while making sure that you keep your weight loss momentum.

 You may also want to reintroduce the sugars and the starches that you used to eat before doing the HCG Diet.
 However, you should do this in moderation and gradually.

 While going back to eat donuts, pastries, cakes, chocolate, chips, fries, and burgers may be appealing, it is better to add healthier alternatives like whole wheat cereal, pasta, and bread.

-Alcohol is a no-no in the HCG Diet food list and you should avoid consuming it as well while you are on the diet regimen.
+Alcohol is a no-no in the HCG Diet food list, and you should avoid consuming it as well while you are on the diet regimen.
 Alcohol is composed of empty calories.
-Moreover, since you are not eating carbs on most days, you get intoxicated quickly if you drink alcohol.
+Moreover, since you are not eating carbs on most days, you get intoxicated if you drink alcohol.

 The HCG Diet is scientifically proven to help you lose weight.
-All you need to have is the right mindset and the commitment to specifically follow the diet in order to achieve your desired weight and keep your figure for a long time.
+All you need to have is the right mindset and the commitment to accurately follow the diet to achieve your desired weight and keep your figure for a long time.